I have two bios— the version that gets read to audiences before I speak to impress them with my credentials and accomplishments, blah, blah, blah….

 Dr. Presson teamed up on another national best-seller when he was asked to create the online assessment and feedback material for the revised edition of The Love Dare.

 Presson’s most popular book is “When Will My Life Not Suck?
 Authentic Hope for the Disillusioned”.
-He recently co-authored the Teen Edition of the book with his 18 year old son, Cameron.
+He co-authored the Teen Edition of the book with his son, Cameron.

-Ramon & his wife, Dorrie, have been married for 29 years, and live in Thompson Station.
+Ramon & his wife, Dorrie, have been married for 36 years, and live in Thompson Station.
 They have two adult sons and secretly love each of them the most.
-Dorrie is a career development coach and is the assistant director in the Career Center at Vanderbilt University.
+Dorrie has a background in college administration, is an experienced certified career coach, and is also a certified Enneagram coach.

 …and this one that is more personal, less about what I’ve done and more about who I am.
 I’m not unlike you in that I’d like to be known and accepted for who I really am.